Janiszzz/advanced-investment/README.md

 # advanced-investment
-advanced investment assignments, hope to offer some help.
-Also see https://blog.gyx.moe/
+advanced investment assignments & some projects, hope to offer some help.
 # Use as a toolbox

 ```python